GPratik95/my-website/README.md

 updates made on master before rebase

-## Purpose
+## Repository Purpose
-this file is just a readMe File
+this is the change that will conflict with whatever on the remote side